No. 12 Arizona women get past No. 9 Oregon in OT, 65-58 - WHIZ News

 BIG PICTURE

-Arizona: The Wildcats play four of their last six regular-season games at home, where they are 10-2. … Arizona’s only losses this season have come to teams currently ranked in the Top 10 — Oregon State, No. 3 Oregon and No. 10 UCLA.
+Arizona: The Wildcats play four of their last six regular-season games at home, where they are 10-2. … Arizona’s only losses this season have come to teams currently ranked in the Top 10 — No. 9 Oregon State, No. 3 Oregon and No. 10 UCLA. … McDonald extended her double-figure scoring streak to 60 straight games, the longest in the country.

-Oregon State: The Beavers could move out of the Top 10 for the first time this season. … Freshman forward Kennedy Brown, who suffered a knee injury in the first quarter of Friday’s win over Arizona State, was on crutches and did not suit up for Sunday’s game.
-Brown is second on the team in rebounds and blocked shots.
+Oregon State: The Beavers could move out of the Top 10 for the first time this season. … Rueck did not have a definitive update on Brown’s status.
+She is second on the team in rebounds and blocked shots. … Pivec became the ninth player in school history to score more than 1,500 career points.

 UP NEXT